-Blog Comment and analysis on the key issues in health and social care Search Apply Listing Content Type Viewing: All blogs All blogs Share this content Share on Twitter Share on Facebook Share on LinkedIn Share on Email Print this page Topics Health and care services Adult social care Cancer services End-of-life care General practice Hospital care Long-term conditions Public health Leadership, systems and organisations Clinical leadership Integrated care (-) Local service design Quality improvement Voluntary and community sector Workforce and skills (-) Patients, people and society Carers Patient experience Patient involvement Patient safety Technology and data Policy, finance and performance Access to care Commissioning and contracting Governance and regulation Health and Social Care Act 2012 NHS finances Performance Productivity Social care finances Year 2008 2009 (-) 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 Blog Mid Staffordshire: a hospital that lost its way Stephen Moss, Chair of Mid Staffordshire, spoke at our conference this week about the lessons he had learnt from the 'story of a hospital that lost its way'.
+Blog Comment and analysis on the key issues in health and social care Search Apply Listing Content Type Viewing: All blogs All blogs Share this content Share on Twitter Share on Facebook Share on LinkedIn Share on Email Print this page Topics Health and care services Adult social care Cancer services End-of-life care General practice Hospital care Long-term conditions Public health Leadership, systems and organisations Clinical leadership Integrated care (-) Local service design Quality improvement Voluntary and community sector Workforce and skills (-) Patients, people and society Carers Patient experience Patient involvement Patient safety Population health Technology and data Policy, finance and performance Access to care Commissioning and contracting Governance and regulation Health and Social Care Act 2012 NHS finances Performance Productivity Social care finances Year 2008 2009 (-) 2010 2011 2012 2013 2014 2015 2016 2017 2018 2019 2020 Blog Mid Staffordshire: a hospital that lost its way Stephen Moss, Chair of Mid Staffordshire, spoke at our conference this week about the lessons he had learnt from the 'story of a hospital that lost its way'.
+Blog Should clinicians be responsible for the population as well as individuals?
+Do clinicians have a responsibility to the health of the population as well as to individuals?
+Anna Dixon argues that GPs need to focus on public health issues.
 Blog What does the Big Society mean for health and social care?
 The term 'Big Society' has been used to cover all manner of ideas, but many of us find it hard to define.
 So what are the implications for health and social care?
 Blog Choice at the end of life: do we have time to wait?
 The government last week published two new consultations on choice and information, which could have significant implications for how end-of-life care is delivered.
 Blog The voluntary sector's role in the challenge ahead As we debate the proposed NHS structures we must think about what kind of care we want these structures to help deliver.
 And what role can the voluntary sector play?
 Blog Improving patient experience: practical tips for boards Just as we thought the commitment to create truly patient-centred care was building momentum, it is, yet again, all change for the NHS.
 Blog Can we guarantee compassionate care?
 Can we guarantee patients compassionate care?
 Jocelyn Cornwell argues that while we can't currently guarantee this, we should be doing more to make it likely.
 Blog Will reconfiguration improve quality and save money?
 The coalition wants England to achieve the best health outcomes in Europe and deliver year-on-year productivity savings – could reconfiguration help to achieve this?
 Blog What role for information in the new NHS?
 Information is destined to have a key role in the new vision for the NHS.
 But will it help to give patients choices and to increase public accountability?
 Blog Ten challenging questions about the White Paper The King's Fund believes the health White Paper will need to answer some difficult questions if it is to offer a credible plan for the future.
 Blog It's a question of choice for patients Ruth Robertson questions whether government plans to empower patients to choose their hospital will lead to improvements in services.
 Blog Freeing the NHS from politics Anna Dixon asks whether the Health Bill will support the Conservatives’ ambitions to replace a ‘top down approach' with devolution of power to doctors and patients.
 Blog A need for honest conversations as the squeeze begins The frontline staff we have spoken to as part of the Point of Care programme are telling us that the financial pressure of NHS reforms is already upon them.
 Blog Who should own the NHS?
 Over the past few months, there has been increasing talk about concepts such as 'employee ownership'.
 But would the 'John Lewis model' work for the NHS?
 Blog Should politicians be saving our local hospitals?
 As the election campaign ratchets up a gear prospective MPs are vying for our votes and using local service changes and promises to save hospitals as currency.
 Blog The Lib Dem manifesto: the end of the PCT?
 The final piece of the NHS election jigsaw is now in place with the Liberal Democrats' manifesto, which contains a mixture of health reform proposals.
 Blog Improving patients' experiences: when is a saving not a saving?
 This week's budget held no great surprises for the NHS.
 But as the financial situation gets harder, can the experience of patients be improved, while spending less?
 Blog Can we tolerate a postcode lottery?
 Variation in services has existed since the NHS began, but it will be interesting to see how the parties' greater commitment to localism will play out in practice.
 Blog Transforming practice: tips for improving patient experience Sometimes rectifying the smallest or simplest of things can transform patients' experience of care.
 Don't wait to form a committee, start trying to improve patients' experience now.
 Subscribe to our Weekly Update newsletterPublications: Independent research and analysis on health and social care Reports, long reads and articles.